Rennier Gadabu

-Rennier Gadabu is a Nauruan politician elected to the Parliament of Nauru during the 2019 elections held on August 24, 2019.
+Rennier Stanislaus Gadabu is a Nauruan politician elected to the Parliament of Nauru during the 2019 elections, held on August 24, 2019.

 He represents the Aiwo Constituency and was elected with 368 votes.
-Following his election to Parliament, Mr. Gadabu was appointed by newly elected President Lionel Aingimea to serve in his administration as Minister for Commerce, Industry & Environment; Climate Change; and Infrastructure Development on 28 August 2019.
+Following his election to Parliament, Gadabu was appointed by newly elected President Lionel Aingimea to serve in his administration as Minister for Commerce, Industry & Environment; Climate Change; and Infrastructure Development on 28 August 2019.

 He is a graduate of the University of the South Pacific.
 He previously served as First Secretary at the Permanent Mission of the Republic of Nauru to the United Nations in New York.

+On 25 October 2023, parliament passed a vote of no confidence against President Russ Kun.
+The same day, parliament unsuccessfully attempted to elect a new president.
+The two nominees were the opposition MP David Adeang and the government MP Gadabu.
+The ballot was evenly split nine-nine each time.
+Speaker Marcus Stephen then called for a new presidential vote to be held on 30 October.